LabrieCam/CSC-305-Playlist-Generator/METRICS.md

 **Metric 1 - User Happiness - Playlist Regeneration** - User happiness for our  playlist generation will be measure by the amount of times the regenrate playlist button is pressed.
 For this metric a score of under 25% would be a good rating.

-**Metric 2 - Engagement - Playlist Revisit Rate ** -  Measures how often users revisit and interact with their previously saved playlists, indicating ongoing engagement and interest.
+**Metric 2 - Engagement - Playlist Revisit Rate** -  Measures how often users revisit and interact with their previously saved playlists, indicating ongoing engagement and interest.
 Target: A revisit rate of over 50% of saved playlists per month would demonstrate strong engagement with the app’s playlist feature.

-**Metric 3**
+**Metric 3 - Adoption** - Measures how many users fully complete a profile and user registration rate, indicating that users sign up and complete the onboarding process fully.
+Target: Over 80% of users fully complete the onboarding process.

 **Metric 4**